-INVL Baltic Farmland, a farmland investment company, generated sales of EUR 481,000 and a net profit of EUR 290,000 in the first three quarters of this year.
-Compared to the same period last year, the company's revenue increased by 4.6% and net profit was up 8.6%.
+INVL Baltic Farmland, a company that invests in agricultural land, had revenue of EUR 569,000 in the first nine months of this year and an unaudited net profit of EUR 315,000.
+Compared to the same period last year, the company’s revenue grew 6.4% and its net profit shrank 45.7%.

-INVL Baltic Farmland's subsidiaries, listed on the Nasdaq Vilnius Stock Exchange, own around 3,000 hectares of agricultural land in Lithuania, which is leased to agricultural companies and farmers.
+INVL Baltic Farmland is listed on the Nasdaq Vilnius stock exchange.
+Its subsidiaries own approximately 3,000 hectares of agricultural land in Lithuania which is rented out to agriculture companies and farmers.

 The person authorized to provide additional information: